 - Sprinkle with chopped cilantro and serve.

-Baked Eggs and Avocado with Ham … It’s What’s for Brunch
+Baked Avocado and Egg Breakfast … It’s What’s for Brunch